-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

-- Primary Color
+- Secondary Color

-5 Multiple Choice Questions
+5 Multiple choice questions

 - The action of putting things together; formation or construction. ex.
 Diagonal/radial.
 The different physical traits.
 Color and form, symmetry/asymmetry, movement ect.

 Contrapposto → (Plassed opposite) Way of representing standing full-length figuers in equilibrium, with a 'free leg' and a 'standing leg' Developed in classical Greek sculpture.
 A more relaxed form of standing.